The Top 10 Reasons Why Your AdWords Ads Are Not Displaying!

-It can be extremely frustrating to have spent hours, or even days, setting up the very best AdWords campaigns only to find that when you activate the campaign, nothing seems to be happening.
+It can be extremely frustrating to have spent hours, or even days, setting up the very best paid search campaigns only to find that when you activate the campaign, nothing seems to be happening.
 Why this occurs is a relatively common question that AdWords advertisers put to us so hopefully the below will help you to find out why your ads are not getting any impressions.

 1. Are the relevant campaigns or ad groups paused?
 This may sound quite straightforward but if you have several people working on an account, making changes both online through AdWords itself and offline through AdWords Editor, things can get adjusted either accidently or deliberately!
 It is well worth just checking that everything is set to ‘active’.